drenn08/rock-rankers-api/docs/API/put-album.md

 ## `PUT`: update an existing album

 Use the /albums endpoint to update an existing `album` using the `PUT` method.
+Provide all fields, even if unchanged

 ## URL